 Walkability supports tourism.
-A central city or urban community that can be navigated on foot is characteristically more attractive to tourists.
+A city or community that can be navigated on foot is characteristically more attractive to tourists.
 They can visit without the hassle of a car, and without needing to figure out a transit system.
 They can have the joy of wandering with a reduced need for wayfinding.
-Tourists on food have increased opportunities for small interactions with residents, in shops or cafés or simply in chance conversations.
+Tourists on foot have increased opportunities for small interactions with residents, in shops or cafés or simply in chance conversations.

 Walkability is an amenity for residents.
 A 2011 study by the National Association of Realtors shows an increased preference among Americans for mixed-use neighborhoods where homes, stores, restaurants, parks and other amenities are within walking distance.
 An expanded Downtown Santa Fe anchored by the Railyard to the south and the Plaza to the north also provides an expanded civic zone, with ample space for residents as well as tourists, and increased opportunities for public art and public programs attractive to residents.

 Walkability drives beauty.
-Pedestrians can see the streetscape with a finer eye for detail and pattern than those moving at higher speed.
+Pedestrians can see the streetscape with a finer eye for detail than those moving at higher speed.
 An attractive walkable zone provides opportunity for design innovation in both structure and infrastructure.

 Walkability is a feature of an environmentally sustainable city.
 Walking simply uses less fossil fuel and generates fewer harmful emissions than automobiles or even mass transit.
 Pedestrian walkways last longer than drivable surfaces, have lower maintenance costs, and generate less construction waste.
 The United States Environmental Protection Agency promotes walkability through its sponsorship of the Walkable and Liveable Communities Institute.